M-HT/SR/games/X-Com - Terror from the Deep/release/windows/x64/readme-Windows.txt

 Misc
 ----

-The executable contains fix for the "Difficulty bug".
+The file patch\OBDATA.DAT is from the official version 2.1 patch.

 WildMIDI library uses version 3 of the GNU Lesser General Public License (LGPLv3). libADLMIDI library uses version 3 of the GNU Lesser General Public License (LGPLv3).